sdm4fzi/aas_middleware/Use_cases_aas_transformation.md

 basyx enhancements:
 - (2): Add scanning function that parses an aas server and retrieves all models from it
+- (2): Add Operation support to trigger them as like a workflow
-- (2): Add File, Operation and Blob Support
+- (1): Add File and Blob support -> add API endpoints for Files and Blobs to aas-middleware

 documentation:
 - (1): Rework guides and example scripts